Fate-Grand-Automata/FGA/wiki/scripts/Battle.md

 should use the normal third skill.
 So if Mélusine is in the 1st position, use `c`.

-If you're already starting the battle with Mélusine in Ascension 3, there's no need to use the `Mélusine` option since she won't change forms.
+If you're already starting the battle with Mélusine in Ascension 3, there's no need to use the `Transform` option since she won't change forms.

-With Ptolemy you will need to keep using the `Mélusine` option as he changes forms on every use of his third skill.
+With Ptolemy you will need to keep using the `Transform` option as he changes forms on every use of his third skill.

 ### Soujuurou/Charlotte/Hakunon/Van Gogh Miner